Mental health and wellbeing

 • How Crohn's and Colitis can affect your mental health

-• living with ongoing invisible symptoms such as fatigue or pain.
+• Living with ongoing invisible symptoms such as fatigue or pain

 Body image and self-esteem

-A poor body image can impact on your self-esteem and may mean you avoid social situations, experience social anxiety or symptoms of depression or disordered eating.
-Feeling this way can also have a big impact on your sexual relationships.
+It can be hard to get used to how your body looks or feels.
+A poor body image can affect your self-esteem.
+This may mean you avoid social situations or experience social anxiety.
+It can also lead to further problems with depression or disordered eating.
+Having a poor body image can also have a big impact on your sexual relationships.
 See our information on Sexual Relationships for more support.

 Blaming yourself